Director: Brendan Muldowney

 Rating: 3.5/5 Blood of Christs

-Coming out just after the summer hit that was Spider-Man: Homecoming, Tom Holland strips off the super suit for a medieval monks garb in the Irish medieval drama Pilgrimage.
+Coming out just after the summer hit that was Spider-Man: Homecoming, Tom Holland strips off the super suit for a medieval monk garb in the Irish medieval drama Pilgrimage.
 We have had a strong invested interest in Pilgrimage since the first trailer dropped earlier this year due to a solid ensemble cast of Tom Holland, Jon Bernthal and Richard Armitage starring in this low-budget Irish flick.

 Set in the year 1209, a group of Irish monks are tasked with a mission from the Vatican to deliver a sacred relic they have been safeguarding.
 The relic is believed to hold a strong holy power to strike down those of impure heart who lay hands on it.
 Led by the dangerously devoted Brother Geraldus this handful of Irish monks and a mysterious mute must trek across a war-torn and perilous Ireland.

 Opening with a scene of a holy man dragged by a lead to a circle of men who proceed to stone him to death sets the melancholic tone the film holds throughout.
 Unflinching in its representation of the brutality in medieval times and a more heartless representation of the Catholic Church, Pilgrimage is an often uncomfortable watch.
-Whilst the film captures the beauty of rural Ireland there’s a sense of dread with storm clouds lingering in the distance and a washed out look to landscape that looks scarred from years of war.
+Whilst the film captures the beauty of rural Ireland there’s a sense of dread with storm clouds lingering in the distance and a washed out look to a landscape that looks scarred from years of war.

 Perhaps the biggest surprise is the film’s star power, with Tom Holland and Jon Bernthal both having a particularly strong year in terms of performances.
 Unsurprisingly both are top-notch here as Holland plays young monk Diarmuid who not only does a stand up job of the dreaded Irish accent but also nails the difficult Irish language as Gaeilge.
 Bernthal plays a mute and while he does not speak a word he plays the role masterfully as a man bottling up intense rage and guilt.
-Even Richard Armitage is forced out of his comfort zone employing a french accent as the unstable Norman soldier Raymond.
+Even Richard Armitage is forced out of his comfort zone employing a French accent as the unstable Norman soldier Raymond.

 The films modest budget does rear its head at times though as Muldowney employs a handheld look for many scenes which becomes distracting and had me wishing for steadier shots.
 The narrative is a little aimless in the first thirty minutes but the novelty of Spider-Man, The Punisher and Thorin Oakenshield trudging through rural Ireland is pretty engaging in its own right.